 The main goal of handling your handgun in its holster is to develop muscle memory.
 This means repeatedly practicing the same actions until they become automatic.
 Start by practicing your draw.
 Pay attention to every detail, from the grip on your gun to the angle of your arm.
 Repeat this action until you can perform it smoothly without needing to look at your holster.

 Include movement in your training as well.
 Practice walking, running, sitting and kneeling while wearing your holster for concealed carry to understand how it feels in different positions.
 The more you train for defensive shooting scenarios, the more natural it will feel to reach for your weapon when necessary.

 Inside-the-Waistband and Beyond

 For most, a quality IWB holster is the best choice.
-In a four-season climate, a good outside-the-waistband belt holster under a cover garment is also a good idea.
+In a climate that includes cold weather, carrying concealed in a good outside-the-waistband belt holster under a cover garment is also a good idea.

 There are other, advanced options as well.
 Some will explore appendix holsters, cross-draw, shoulder holsters or other styles.
 But the default holster should be a strong-side belt holster.
 An IWB holster allows carrying serious armament well concealed and keeps most of the handgun under the beltline, concealed by the trousers.
 Before choosing a holster, examine as many as possible and carefully consider what you need.
+Finding the right concealed carry holsters for women may involve asking more questions and examining your wardrobe.
 Don’t go cheap on your everyday carry option.
 While handgun prices vary from a few hundred to a few thousand dollars, a quality gun holster begins at just over $60.